CommunityContributing

 Note

-The graph will be pushed to whichever project is specified in the /examples/inkeep.config.ts file, which is set to the default project by default.
+The project will be pushed according to the project specified in the /examples/inkeep.config.ts file, which is set to the default project by default.
 Feel free to change it to your own project.

 Step 3: Observe the graph in the visual builder